XabierGallardo/StarWars-Starship-Calculator/README.md

 2. Take the input from the user and connect it with the API

-3. Take the data from the API and show it to the user
+3. Take the data from the API, process it and show info to the user

 #1.
 Create a simple user interface to interact with the API